NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/move-to.md

 	eat-grass
 ]
 ```
-This paragraph of code would make each rabbit move to the exact location of a randomly picked green patch. **Note** that if the target turtle or patch does not exist, the model will give an error.
+ **Note** that if the target turtle or patch does not exist, the model will give an error.
+In the model below, there is a family and their house.
+We want the family to be in their house, and use `move-to` to move them there.